quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 RECOMMENDED that new formats also define suitable file extensions and media types.
 This provides a clear signal and avoids the need to provide out-of-band information or to rely on heuristic fallbacks; see {{tooling}}.

-There is no established standard for indicating optimized formats.
-Therefore, it is RECOMMENDED that applied optimizations are expressed in ascending order of application.
-For example, if a qlog file using JSON is first optimized with technique A and then compressed with technique B, the resulting file would have the extension ".qlog.A.B".
-This allows tooling reverse the applied optimizations to arrive at the expected qlog representation.
-This recommendation applies to both file extensions and media types.

 # Methods of access and generation